EDavies2020/MS2-CDavies/README.md

 This website has been created to promote Christine Anne Davies Holistic Therapies business.

 Christine and I discussed her requirements for the website, she provided a brief document listing her requirements.
-We discussed this in more detail and I brainstormed my thoights: [view brief/brainstorm](assets/images/readme/brief.pdf)
+We discussed this in more detail and I brainstormed my thoughts: [view brief/brainstorm](assets/images/readme/brief.pdf)

 Cristine also sent over a document about her business with Michael Davies, 'Springboard'.
 She would like to include an introduction to this venture on her site: [view Springboard document](assets/images/readme/springboard.docx)